 How LASIK Vision Correction Improves your Sight:

-The LASIK procedure simply corrects vision by reshaping the cornea so that light focuses properly on the retina.
-It takes just a few minutes and you can go back to work the next day.
+The LASIK procedure corrects vision by reshaping the cornea so that light focuses properly on the retina.
+LASIK vision correction takes just a few minutes.
+Recovery is quick.
+In most cases, you can go back to work the next day.

 If you are nearsighted (wear glasses to see far) – your eye is too long.